asyncapi/spec/spec/asyncapi.md

 #### <a name="A2SObject"></a>AsyncAPI Object

 This is the root document object for the API specification.
-It combines resource listing and API declaration together into one document.
+It combines resource listing and API declaration into one document.

 ##### Fixed Fields